SungJaeShin/parsingROSBag/README.md

 - /sync_depth
 - /sync_infra1

-(2) Save Sync Color Image (.jpg)
+(2) Save Sync Color and Depth Image (.jpg)
 - If you want to save .png extension image, please go to saveSyncImgs funtion and change .jpg to .png !!
 - Default saved image is **3 FPS** in rosbag time !!
-  - If you want to save more images, then please change double value in `time_diff` statement ! (in this code, setting 0.33)
+  - If you want to save more images, then please change double value in `time_diff` statement ! (in this code, setting 0.25)

+(3) Save the Image Concerning Sync Color time and GT time Image (.jpg)
+- You can set the time to sync with gt.
+By adjusting `SIM_THRESHOLD`, you can set an image that fits the range of GT ! (in this code, setting 0.01)

 ---
 ### Future Work